-Aero-Shield is designed as a one-piece quarter hemisphere made from cast acrylic sheet, Polymethyl methacrylate (PMMA).
-The unit sits on a set of rolling legs to provide flexibility for the clinician during procedures.
+This barrier is designed as a one-piece quarter hemisphere shape made from cast acrylic sheet, Polymethyl methacrylate (PMMA).
+The unit is sitting on a set of rolling legs to provide flexibility.
 Two circular ports are created for the access to the patient.
-A removable and wipeable plastic cover (shown in RED) is designed to be hooked to the unit to seal the unit during procedures (Figure 1, Figure 2, and Figure 3).
+A removable and wipeable plastic cover is designed to be hooked to the unit to seal the unit during procedures (Figure 1, Figure 2, Figure 3).

-Figure 2: Typical set arrangement
+Figure 3: Typical set arrangement